oyoclass/python3-doc/doc/extralibs/pillow.md

 The first thing we need to do to use this package is have an image to work with.
 We're going to use an image of OYObot in the following examples, <a download="oyobot.png" href="../../assets/img/oyobot.png" title="Download image">click here</a> to download a copy.

-After it's downloaded, open up the Python3 Editor and select **Upload File** from the dropdown at the top of your project's file list:
+After it's downloaded, open up the Python3 IDE and select **Upload File** from the dropdown at the top of your project's file list:

 <img src="../../assets/img/pillow-upload-image1.png" width="400px"/>